shahinkm/shahinkm/README.md

 ---

 ### ⚡ What I Do
-- 🧠 **LLMs & VLMs** – Training, deploying, and building applications with state-of-the-art large language and vision-language models 🤖
+- 🧠 **LLMs & VLMs** – Training, deploying, and building applications with state-of-the-art LLMs and VLMs 🤖
 - 🎨 **Creative AI** – Training and leveraging Stable Diffusion to create stunning and innovative images 🎨
 - 📄 **Document AI** – Building smart tools for document understanding and extraction 📝
 - 🛠 **AI Tools** – PyTorch, Huggingface, LangChain… the usual suspects 🔧